- CLASS: Mammalia (Mammals)

 Wild things: How do you say Przewalski's horse?
 It's quite a tongue twister for most Americans!
 It is pronounced either "sheh-VAHL-skee" or "per-zhuh-VAHL-skee" or even "PREZ-VAHL-skee," depending on the speaker.
 It is also known as the Asiatic wild horse or Mongolian wild horse.
 No matter what you call it, the Przewalski's horse is the closest living relative of the domestic horse.
 Like its cousins the zebras and the wild asses, all horses are in the family Equidae.

-Przewalski’s horses weren't scientifically described until 1881, when army officer Nikolai Przewalski obtained a skull and hide of this rarely seen animal and shared them with scientists at a museum in St. Petersburg.
+Przewalski’s horses weren't scientifically described until 1881, when army officer Nikolai Przewalski obtained a skull and hide of this rarely seen horse and shared them with scientists at a museum in St. Petersburg.
 Cave paintings 30,000 years old found in Spain and France depict a stocky wild horse with Przewalski's horse features.

 Przewalski's horses are very definitely horses.
-They are stocky, short, and pot-bellied in comparison with their domestic and wild cousins, with a spiky mane like a zebra and striped legs like the Somali wild ass.
+They are stocky, short, and pot-bellied in comparison with other horses, with a spiky mane like a zebra and striped legs like the Somali wild ass.
 Coats may vary slightly in coloration, but all Przewalski's horses have a light belly and darker back, with a long, dark stripe on the back from the withers to the base of the tail.
 Typically, their legs and mane are darker than the body, like a bay horse.
 Unlike their horsey cousins, though, they don't have the lock of hair on the forehead, called a forelock.
 The pony-like head is rectangular and large in comparison with the rest of the body, and the ears are darkly rimmed.

 HABITAT AND DIET